R/S Trainer ID & Starter Manip

 Your timer should look something like this:

-You should also click the gear icon, and make sure your console setting is correct.
-GBA and NDS-GBA have slightly different frame rates.
+You should also click the gear icon, and make sure your console setting is correct. regular GBA and GBA Games on the DS have slightly different frame rates.

 GBA: 59.7275 fps